arpansahu/common_readme/AWS Deployment/Intro.md

 - PostgreSQL 16 with SCRAM-SHA-256
 - Redis for caching
 - RabbitMQ for message queuing
+- Kafka with KRaft mode for event streaming
 - MinIO for object storage
 - PgAdmin for database administration
+- AKHQ for Kafka management

 **DevOps Tools:**
 - Jenkins for CI/CD